 Menopause is a natural process during which ovulation and menstruation stop.
 This transition normally occurs between the ages of 45 and 55.
 You’re officially in menopause when you haven’t had a period for 12 consecutive months.

 Those who have had their ovaries surgically removed can have changes in their breasts at any time due to the loss of hormones.

-Common changes that occur in the breast due to age include:
+Common changes that occur in the breasts due to age include:

 - stretch marks